dmp593/fortissimusbellator/docs/domain-model.md

   currency snapshots;
 - creator and closure timestamps.

-A conditional unique constraint allows only one active pre-reservation or reservation sale case per animal.
-Historical closed, sold, and transferred cases remain.
+A conditional unique constraint allows only one blocking pre-reservation, reservation, or completed sale case per animal.
+Cancelled sales become closed after their `AnimalSale` is voided; historical closed and transferred cases remain without blocking the animal.

 ### `Charge`